Pop Up Patio Pilot Program

 The longer-term goal is to allow outdoor dining and public spaces on a permanent basis.
 Interested businesses will be able to obtain a permit through a streamlined process as soon as the County Order allows for outdoor dining.
 The pilot will evaluate the use of outdoor space for three different scenarios: on the public sidewalk; within public on-street parking spaces; and within private off-street parking lots.
 Pop Up Patio will be phased as indicated below:

-- Phase 1 – Allow temporary outdoor dining areas to operate through approximately October 31, 2020.
+- Phase 1 – Allow temporary outdoor dining areas to operate until 60 days after the local emergency declared in response to COVID-19 is terminated.
 During that time, the pilot program will be evaluated and any adjustments deemed necessary to improve the program for businesses and public health and safety will be implemented.

 - Phase 2 - Propose formal, codified standards in the zoning ordinance that allow restaurants and other businesses to create semi-permanent outdoor dining areas.
 The experience and knowledge gained from the Phase One temporary program will help inform the standards to be developed in Phase Two.